charlesbourget/nvim-config/README.md

 ## Feature toggles

-Certain feature can be toggled use Environment Variable:
+Certain feature can be toggled using Environment Variables.
+This is a list of all available configuration options:

 | Variable           | Description                        | Default Value |
 | ------------------ | ---------------------------------- | ------------- |